The new Tone Mapping tools introduced in Corona 8 and newer come with stackable operators that are applied from top to bottom.

-Some operators, like Reinhard Highlight compression (formerly known as Highlight compression), Filmic mapping (formerly known as Filmic highlights and Filmic shadows) are supported and new operators were introduced as well.
+Some operators, like Reinhard Highlight compression (formerly known as Highlight compression), and Filmic mapping (formerly known as Filmic highlights and Filmic shadows) are supported, and new operators were introduced as well.

 Default Tone Mapping operators